TomKaltz/Server/DOCKER.md

 **Multi-Platform Support**: This Dockerfile works on both ARM64 (Apple Silicon) and AMD64 (Intel/AMD) architectures, making it perfect for Coolify deployments on any platform.

+**Network Configuration**: The server is configured to bind to all network interfaces (`0.0.0.0`) making it accessible from external networks including ZeroTier, VPNs, and remote connections.

 ## Prerequisites

 - Docker 20.10+ with BuildKit enabled